scalesocket/scalesocket/docs/man/usage.md

 ScaleSocket can optionally parse, tag and route messages.

+A convenience option `--json` is provided, which enables JSON framing with default join and leave messages.
+See below for an explanation of these options.

 ### JSON Framing

 When `--frame` or `--frame=json` is enabled, messages will be parsed and routed, with the following rules: